carlos-molina/contraval/README.md

    smart contract--likely to be in plain English business language.

+It is worth clarifying that these are standard software engineering techniques for building reliable systems.
+However, perhaps due to the novelty of blockchain-based applications, they have been largely ignored by developers of smart contracts.
+This comes as a surprise as a salient particularity of smart contracts (in particular those deployed on--blockchains) is that once deployed, they are very hard to amend.

 ### Validation of smart contract models to remove faults
 The approach that we are following in our research is shown in the figure.